MikeTheGent/Dual_Clock/README.md

 ## Hardware

+In UK I buy parts from thepihut.com and eBay.
+The ClosedCube HDC1080 may not be easily sourced outside UK and can be easily substituted with other I2C sensors.
+Just avoid the hopelessly inaccurate DHT11.

-Waveshare ESP32 S3 Zero
+1. Waveshare ESP32 S3 Zero
-Neo 7M GPS receiver, external antenna option useful to get a signal indoors HT16K33 4 digit LED display
+2. Neo 7M GPS receiver, external antenna option useful to get a signal indoors
+3. HT16K33 4 digit LED display
-320x170 TFT display
+4. 320x170 TFT display
-BH1750 light sensor (currently does nothing) ClosedCube HDC1080 temperature & humidity sensor.
-Alternatives would be easy to implement.
+5. BH1750 light sensor (currently does nothing)
+6. ClosedCube HDC1080 temperature & humidity sensor
-Adafruit Perma-Proto Small Mint Tin Size Breadboard PCB Female headers
+7. Adafruit Perma-Proto Small Mint Tin Size Breadboard PCB
+8. Female headers

-## Alexa control
+## WiFi & Alexa

+Uses the WiFiManager library to get WiFi credentials obviating the need for hard coded SSID & password.

-By default, the clock connected to WiFi and emulates a Phillips bulb using the fauxmoESP library.
+By default, the clock connects to WiFi and emulates a Phillips bulb using the fauxmoESP library.
 The brightness can be adjusted and the displays turned off using Alexa.
 This feature can be easily removed in main.cpp.

-## WiFi

-Uses the WiFiManager library to get WiFi credentials obviating the need for hard coded password.

 ## Case

-I have a 3D printed open frame case.
+I have designed & prototyped  a 3D printed open frame case.
 I will upload files here once I have completed my clock and am satisfied the case has room for everything.

+## TFT_eSPI configutation

+Move docs/User_Setup.h to your TFT_eSPI directory which will be somwhere in .pio/libdeps.
+You will need to edit this file to suit your MCU & TFT unless you are using exactly the same devices as me.